-The world of site surveys is changing fast due in large part to over a million registered drones.
+The world of site surveys is changing fast due in large part to nearly one million registered drones.
 On top of the heightened drone use, the popularity of solar power is growing just as fast.
-Since 2008, U.S. solar installations have grown seventeen-fold from 1.2 gigawatts (GW) to an estimated 30 GW today.
-Now some solar companies are handling their roof surveys with drone technology.
-Originally, surveyors were using a ladder, camera, tape measure and other safety equipment for roof surveys.
-This traditional process sometimes takes hours, puts surveyors at risk of falling off rooftops and sometimes the data isn’t as accurate as it should be.
-If you’re looking for ways to improve your solar site surveys with better efficiency and more consistency, drone tech might be the best thing under the sun.
+Since 2008, U.S. solar installations have exponentially from 1.2 gigawatts (GW) to an estimated 89 GW at the end of 2019.
+Now some solar companies are handling their roof surveys and shading analysis with drone technology.
+Originally, surveyors were using a ladder, camera, tape measure, handheld shade measurement tools, and other safety equipment for roof surveys.
+Some were even using extended selfie sticks to get imagery of the roof.
+This traditional process could take hours, puts surveyors at risk of falling off rooftops, and introduces inconsistency from surveyor to surveyor.
+If you’re looking for ways to improve your solar site surveys with better efficiency, more consistency, and precise data – drone software for solar designs might be the best thing under the sun.

 If any of the following is true, you’ll know drone solutions for solar surveys are right for you.

 You Want More Accuracy

 For success in any industry, accuracy and attention to detail are essential.
 Dated shading data can lead to bad designs, costing you money or leaving it on the table.
 Accuracy and precision are the path to prosperity for any solar installer.
 Solar roof surveys require meticulous attention to the small things.
 Inspecting the same roof twice is a waste of time and designing systems from dated data is a poor business practice.
 Drones a technology platform enable the most comprehensive data capture available, ensuring your measurements are accurate, shading analysis is correctly calculated, and designs profitable.